arifseyda/WebApplicationwithHTML/README.md

 # Web Application Features

-I develop this web application with htlm, css and javascript.
+I developed this web application with htlm, css and javascript.

 This project tells about the America features.
 For example, It tells america cultures, politics and economy , social lifes, foods as well.